 - Your laptop, notebook and/or tablet

-- Two CDs and one hard copy (bound and tabbed) for Judge Mott and extra copies for opposing counsel (for their electronic presentation or viewing).
+- Two CDs or USB drives and one hard copy (bound and tabbed) for Judge Mott and extra copies for opposing counsel (for their electronic presentation or viewing).

 - Adapters needed to connect to the HDMI cables ( i.e. iPad, HDMI, Apple)